arthurbath/bath-boilerplate/README.md

 ### Personalize
 1. Delete the *README.md* file or overwrite it with your own.
 1. Replace the *LICENSE.md* file with your project's license.
 1. Delete the *.git* directory.
-Open a *Terminal* windows and run `git init` to start your own repository.
+Open a *Terminal* window and run `git init` to start your own repository.

 ### Start the Development Server
 1. Open a *Terminal* window.